jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Certainly underground camp was a more pleasant environment than the windswept, rain lashed and barely above freezing surface of the mountain.

 In all we discovered 2229 m of new cave passage taking the cave to 11025 m long and 888 m deep.
-All these extensions have been made at depths greater than 500m, on multi-day trips based at an underground camp.
+All these extensions have been made at depths greater than 500 m, on multi-day trips based at an underground camp.
-Vrtnarija now has the vast majority of passage, over 8 km, at depths of greater than 500 m.
+*Vrtnarija* now has the vast majority of passage, over 8 km, at depths of greater than 500 m.

-##Cave Discoveries
+## Cave Discoveries

-Our major cave finds this year can be considered in three separate developments within Vrtnarija:
+Our major cave finds this year can be considered in three separate developments within *Vrtnarija*:

-### The Serpentine & Let na Drugi Svet
+### The *Serpentine* & *Let na Drugi Svet*

-An active streamway, named the Serptentine, led off from a large chamber (The Albert Hall) discovered along Prince Consort Road.
+An active streamway, named the *Serpentine*, led off from a large chamber (The *Albert Hall*) discovered along *Prince Consort Road*.
-During 2010, this was pushed to -621 m (It Will Rain for a Million Years).
+During 2010, this was pushed to -621 m (*It Will Rain* for a Million Years).
 Exploration in 2011 continued along this active meander.

-The initial exploration (Round Pond) descended a 2m climb down leading to an oxbow and 4m pitch.
+The initial exploration (Round Pond) descended a 2 m climb down leading to an oxbow and 4 m pitch.
-The following trip traversed out along a crack in the ceiling to avoid falling water down a 10m pitch (Longwater) which entered a chamber (also Longwater) with significant iron deposits (in the form of heavy ~4cm thick plates of dark mineral in a vein within the limestone), and a considerable number of orange-stained straws and stalactites.
+The following trip traversed out along a crack in the ceiling to avoid falling water down a 10 m pitch (*Longwater*) which entered a chamber (also *Longwater*) with significant iron deposits (in the form of heavy \textasciitilde 4cm thick plates of dark mineral in a vein within the limestone), and a considerable number of orange-stained straws and stalactites.

 The boulder collapse in this chamber was bypassed by a squeeze between boulders on the right which entered a crawl-way which soon refound the water flowing from beneath the boulders.
-A 4m pitch was reached where the bedding plane appeared to intersect a joint.
+A 4 m pitch was reached where the bedding plane appeared to intersect a joint.
-A 3m diameter apparently rather deep pool is present below this pitch.
+A 3 m diameter apparently rather deep pool is present below this pitch.
 Passage continues in vadose development with the water, which entered a small chamber with a set of cascades (cascade chamber).
-There is also an apparently phreatic connection between high up in the roof of this cascade chamber and part way up the 4m pitch.
+There is also an apparently phreatic connection between high up in the roof of this cascade chamber and part way up the 4 m pitch.

-The cascade chamber is rather complex in structure, the cascades falling into a large & deep 4x2m pool.
+The cascade chamber is rather complex in structure, the cascades falling into a large & deep 4x2 m pool.
-This water flows down a short rift and immediately tumbles down a ~8m pitch (Duffers Drop) which leads via two freeclimbable cascades (requiring very careful maneuvering near to the water) to reach a wet inlet on a large pitch (Drink Your Own).
+This water flows down a short rift and immediately tumbles down a \textasciitilde 8 m pitch (Duffers Drop) which leads via two freeclimbable cascades (requiring very careful maneuvering near to the water) to reach a wet inlet on a large pitch (Drink Your Own).

-Behind the large pool in cascade chamber there is a dried pool with haematite deposits and the start of a phreatic crawlway (Rotten Row), which is hidden from view unless you're crouching next to the dried pool.
+Behind the large pool in cascade chamber there is a dried pool with haematite deposits and the start of a phreatic crawlway (*Rotten Row*), which is hidden from view unless you're crouching next to the dried pool.
 This crawlway leads to a short pitch into the dry end of the rift-developed Drink Your Own pitch.

-The cascade chamber also contains a rock bridge which can be used to traverse over the chamber into a dry scalloped shape alcove and so avoid climbing the direct 2m cascade to the pool.
+The cascade chamber also contains a rock bridge which can be used to traverse over the chamber into a dry scalloped shape alcove and so avoid climbing the direct 2 m cascade to the pool.

 The maximum depth reached was -688 m.
-Our surveys indicate that the current termination, at a large wet pitch with two accessible pitch heads (via Duffers Drop, or Rotten Row), is very close to the Republica chamber at -723m, where two streams enter from the ceiling and split.
+Our surveys indicate that the current termination, at a large wet pitch with two accessible pitch heads (via *Duffers Drop*, or *Rotten Row*), is very close to the *Republika* chamber at -723 m, where two streams enter from the ceiling and split.
 Exploration was halted by the wetness of the pitch, which will require a considerable effort in bolting to rig safely.
-Drink Your Own is a pitch which has developed in a perfectly straight rift (probably fault controlled), with two streams entering the rift from opposing perpendicular directions (i.e. perpendicular to the rift direction of the pitch), one of which is the Duffers Drop water which we have been following continuously from the start of the Serpentine in the Albert Hall.
+*Drink Your Own* is a pitch which has developed in a perfectly straight rift (probably fault controlled), with two streams entering the rift from opposing perpendicular directions (i.e. perpendicular to the rift direction of the pitch), one of which is the Duffers Drop water which we have been following continuously from the start of the *Serpentine* in the *Albert Hall*.

-The Serpentine rope was derigged back to camp to avoid water damage during winter.
+The *Serpentine* rope was derigged back to camp to avoid water damage during winter.

-The Serpentine water flows continuously from the Albert Hall chamber to enter Drink Your Own via Duffers Drop.
+The *Serpentine* water flows continuously from the *Albert Hall* chamber to enter *Drink Your Own* via *Duffers Drop*.
 The water entering on the opposite side of this large rift pitch is considerably greater in volume and the source is unknown.

-Below the first pitch in the Serpentine, a climb was made to access Let na Drugi Svet (Fly to Another World), which via a series of digs and a 21m pitch led to a large active meander Krt Kova Dobra Dela (Little Mole Done Good), which is has been pushed both upstream (to +19 m) and downstream (to -23 m) and is ongoing.
+Below the first pitch in the *Serpentine*, a climb was made to access *Let na Drugi Svet* (Fly to Another World), which via a series of digs and a 21 m pitch led to a large active meander *Krt Kova Dobra Dela* \sidenote{*Little Mole Done Good*}, which is has been pushed both upstream (to +19 m) and downstream (to -23 m) and is ongoing.
 It is possible that this water forms the larger of the streams that enters Drink Your Own.

-212 m of passage was found below It Will Rain, and 252 m in Let na Drugi Svet.
+212 m of passage was found below *It Will Rain*, and 252 m in *Let na Drugi Svet*.

-### Insomnia
+### *Insomnia*

-Insomnia is the continued exploration of a descending streamway in the 'deep' level of Vrtnarija off Red Cow Roundabout, which started with Republica in 2009 and was left with an active streamway at -802m (Insomnia, 2010).
+*Insomnia* is the continued exploration of a descending streamway in the 'deep' level of *Vrtnarija* off Red Cow Roundabout, which started with *Republika* in 2009 and was left with an active streamway at -802 m (*Insomnia*, 2010).
-Two pushing trips (Daydreamers) followed this stream down a series of small (5-15m) pitches.
+Two pushing trips (*Daydreamers*) followed this stream down a series of small (5-15 m) pitches.
 The last trip saw this stream disappear into a narrow, too-tight, rift.
 A bypass was sought via an abandoned bedding plane level (Penguins Egg), which gained the head of a chamber in which the noise of falling water could be heard.